1. How are participants selected for your research studies?

 Provided on our website are directions to the campus via subway and car.

 We will inform you of where to park if you are indeed driving yourself and your child.
-Once you arrive, one of our research members will meet you and walk with you to our suite located within the campus.
+Once you arrive, one of our research members will meet you and walk with you to our lab located on the campus.

 10. Will I receive anything for participating?